curzel-it/sneakbit/docs/game_design_document.md

 #### Captain 'Ironside' Thorne
 A steadfast male soldier who leads the defense against the increasing demon incursions.

-### Fauna
-A single kind of monster, which is just a black blob with a teeth-filled mouth for now.

-There's also several household animals, but they don't serve any purpose aside from decoration.

 ## Quests
 The objective of the game is to defeat the Demon Lord, which by necessity leads the player to go through all dungeons in search of special keys.